The chemical structure of testosterone.

-Levels of testosterone naturally decrease with age, but exactly what level constitutes "low T" or hypogonadism, is controversial.
-Testosterone levels vary wildly, and can even differ depending on the time of day they're measured (levels tend to be lower in the evenings.)
-Doctors typically to treat men for hypogonadism if they have symptoms of low testosterone:
+Levels of testosterone naturally decrease with age, but exactly what level constitutes "low T," or hypogonadism, is controversial, Harvard Medical School said.
+Testosterone levels vary wildly, and can even differ depending on the time of day they're measured (levels tend to be lower in the evenings).
+The National Institutes of Health includes the following as possible symptoms of low testosterone:

 In older men with true testosterone deficiencies, testosterone treatment has been shown to increase strength and sex drive, experts say.

 But sometimes, symptoms of erectile dysfunction are due to other conditions, including diabetes and depression, according to the Mayo Clinic.
 Treating these men with testosterone hormone won't improve symptoms.